The properties of the $S$-wave $D_s\bar{D}_s$ bound state: Introduction

-The $D_s^+D_s^-$ molecule has been studied in a lot of theoretical works \cite{Ji:2022vdj,Abreu:2023rye,Meng:2020cbk,Ortega:2017qmg,Ji:2022uie,Prelovsek:2020eiw,Xie:2022lyw,Bayar:2022dqa,Li:2015iga,Chen:2016ncs,Ding:2021igr,Mutuk:2022ckn,Chen:2023eix,Dong:2021juy}.
-By studying the interaction of the $D\bar{D}$ and $D_s\bar{D}_s$ coupled channels in the $B^-\rightarrow K^-J/\psi\omega$ \cite{Abreu:2023rye} decay and the $B^+\rightarrow D^+D^-(D_s^+D_s^-)K^+$ decay \cite{Bayar:2022dqa}, a $D_s\bar{D}_s$ bound state was found around 3930 MeV which couples strongly to $D_s\bar{D}_s$, and no extra resonance signal at 3960 MeV exist.
-Such a state was also predicted in the lattice QCD simulation \cite{Prelovsek:2020eiw}, with a shallow bound energy around 6.2 MeV.
-The authors of Ref. \cite{Ji:2022uie} employed an effective field theory based on the heavy quark spin symmetry and found that the data of the $D_s^+D_s^-$ invariant mass distribution can be well described by either a bound or a virtual state below the $D_s^+D_s^-$ threshold, and the mass given by the pole position is (3928$\pm$3) MeV.
-The existence of the $D_s\bar{D}_s$ bound state from the $B$ decay process was also supported in the effective Lagrangian approach \cite{Xie:2022lyw}.
-Based on the vector-meson-dominance model \cite{Dong:2021juy}, the potential from the $\phi$ exchange is not enough to form a $D_s\bar{D}_s$ bound state, instead a shallow virtual state was obtained with a virtual energy roughly in the range [4.7, 35.5] MeV.
-There is also no $D_s\bar{D}_s$ bound state existing in the potential model with the contribution from the $\phi$ exchange \cite{Liu:2017mrh}.
-In Ref. \cite{Ding:2021igr}, the contributions of not only the $\phi$ exchange but also the heavy meson $J/\psi$ exchange were considered, and it was found that the $D_s\bar{D}_s$ system could exist as a bound state by applying the equation approach.
+Interpreting X(3915) as a $D_s\bar{D}_s$ molecular state is another popular approach \cite{Ji:2022vdj,Abreu:2023rye,Meng:2020cbk,Ortega:2017qmg,Ji:2022uie,Prelovsek:2020eiw,Xie:2022lyw,Bayar:2022dqa,Li:2015iga,Chen:2016ncs,Ding:2021igr,Mutuk:2022ckn,Chen:2023eix,Dong:2021juy,Peng:2023lfw,Liu:2008mi,Zhang:2009st,Liu:2009qhy,Liu:2017mrh}.
+By studying the interaction of the $D\bar{D}$ and $D_s\bar{D}_s$ coupled channels in $B^-\rightarrow K^-J/\psi\omega$ decay \cite{Abreu:2023rye} and $B^+\rightarrow D^+D^-(D_s^+D_s^-)K^+$ decay \cite{Bayar:2022dqa}, a $D_s\bar{D}_s$ bound state was found around 3930 MeV, which couples strongly to $D_s\bar{D}_s$, with no extra resonance signal at 3960 MeV.
+Such a state was also predicted in lattice QCD simulations \cite{Prelovsek:2020eiw}, with a shallow binding energy of about 6.2 MeV.
+The authors of Ref. \cite{Ji:2022uie} employed an effective field theory based on heavy quark spin symmetry and found that the $D_s^+D_s^-$ invariant mass distribution data can be well described by either a bound or a virtual state below the $D_s^+D_s^-$ threshold, with a pole mass of (3928$\pm$3) MeV.
+The existence of a $D_s\bar{D}_s$ bound state from $B$ decay processes was also supported by effective Lagrangian approaches \cite{Xie:2022lyw}.
+The $D_s\bar{D}_s$ system can also form a bound state in a contact-range theory \cite{Peng:2023lfw}.
+Based on the vector-meson-dominance model \cite{Dong:2021juy}, the potential from $\phi$ exchange is insufficient to form a $D_s\bar{D}_s$ bound state; instead, a shallow virtual state was obtained with a virtual energy roughly in the range [4.7, 35.5] MeV.
+No $D_s\bar{D}_s$ bound state was found in a potential model including $\phi$ exchange contributions \cite{Liu:2017mrh}.
+In Ref. \cite{Ding:2021igr}, the effects of both $\phi$ and $J/\psi$ exchange were considered, and it was found that the $D_s\bar{D}_s$ system could exist as a bound state within the quasipotential Bethe-Salpeter equation approach.
+Therefore, elucidating the properties of the $D_s\bar{D}_s$ bound state is important for understanding the nature of $X(3930)$ and $X(3960)$.